-The Company paid cash dividends on common stock of \$1.00 per share for each of the fiscal years ended June 30, 2016 and 2015.
-The Board of Directors has authorized the payment of a fiscal 2017 first quarter dividend of \$0.25 payable September 29, 2016 to shareholders of record on September 22, 2016.
+The Company paid cash dividends on common stock of \$1.00 per share for each of the fiscal years ended June 30, 2017 and 2016.
+The Board of Directors has authorized the payment of a fiscal year 2018 first quarter dividend of \$0.25 payable September 29, 2017 to shareholders of record on September 25, 2017.
 Our Board of Directors assesses the Company's dividend policy periodically.
-There is no assurance that the Board of Directors will either maintain the amount of the regular cash dividend or declare a special dividend during any future years.
+There is no assurance that the Board of Directors will maintain the amount of the regular cash dividend.

-During fiscal 2016, the Company sold common stock to certain employees and directors as they exercised existing stock options granted under a shareholder approved plan.
-During the year, 16,300 shares were sold at prices that ranged from \$17.09 a share to \$21.54 a share.
+During fiscal year 2017, the Company sold common stock to certain employees and directors as they exercised existing stock options granted under a shareholder approved plan.
+During the year, 8,300 shares were sold at prices that ranged from \$17.09 a share to \$19.20 a share.
 The securities were sold for cash.
 Proceeds are used for general working capital purposes.

-The Company did not make any open market purchases of equity securities in the fiscal 2016 fourth quarter.
+The Company did not make any open market purchases of equity securities in the fiscal year 2017 fourth quarter.

-The following table sets forth information as of June 30, 2016 with respect to compensation plans under which equity securities of the Company may be issued.
+The following table sets forth information as of June 30, 2017 with respect to compensation plans under which equity securities of the Company may be issued.